gaia-unlimited/community-workshop3/docs/content/participants.md

 Please use the [registration form](https://forms.gle/392gVDj4LmBH3yQZA).
 We estimate that it will take 15-30 minutes to complete.
 We aim to select a group of about 40 participants with a broad range of expertise and interests.
 We will also balance the distribution across geographical locations and career stages while including underrepresented groups.

+<i class="fa-solid fa-video"></i> Remote participation will be possible, but in person participation is recommended to get the most out of the workshop.

 <i class="fa-solid fa-envelope-open-text"></i> Participants notified on **July 14 2023**.

 ##<i class="fa-solid fa-circle-check"></i> Participation confirmation by **July 31 2023**.